mosip/documentation/docs/MOSIP-Device-Service-Specification.md

         "bioSubType": "Left IndexFinger",
         "purpose": "Auth  or Registration",
         "env": "target environment",
-        "domainUri": "uri of the auth server",
+        "domainUri": "URI of the auth server",
-        "bioValue": "encrypted with session key and base64urlencoded biometric data", "transactionId": "unique transaction id",
+        "bioValue": "Encrypt bio data (ISO) with random 256 bit AES key (session key) and encode encrypted bio data with base64 URL safe encoding.", "transactionId": "unique transaction id",
         "timestamp": "Capture datetime in ISO format",
         "requestedScore": "Floating point number to represent the minimum required score for the capture", "qualityScore": "Floating point number representing the score for the current capture" },
-      "hash": "sha256 in hex format (previous "hash" + sha256 hash of the current biometric data (ISO) before encryption)", "sessionKey": "encrypted with MOSIP public key and encoded session key biometric", "thumbprint": "SHA256 representation of thumbprint of the certificate that was used for encryption of session key.
+      "hash": "sha256 in hex format (previous "hash" + sha256 hash of the current biometric data (ISO) before encryption)", "sessionKey": "Encrypt the session key (used to encrypt the biovalue) with MOSIP public key and encode encrypted session key with base64 url safe encoding.", "thumbprint": SHA256 representation of the certificate (HEX encoded) that was used for encryption of session key.
 All texts to be treated as uppercase without any spaces or hyphens.", "error": {
         "errorCode": "101",
         "errorInfo": "Invalid JSON Value"